Dennis, Texas: Geography

-Located 32 mi southwest of Fort Worth (nearest metropolitan area), 15 mi southwest of Weatherford, TX (nearest city), 25 mi northwest of Granbury, TX, and 27 mi southeast of Mineral Wells, TX; it is sandwiched between the communities of Brock (to the northwest) and Lipan (to the southwest) and Buckner (to the southeast).
+Located 32 mi southwest of Fort Worth (nearest metropolitan area), 15 mi southwest of Weatherford (nearest city), 25 mi northwest of Granbury, and 27 mi southeast of Mineral Wells; it is sandwiched between the communities of Brock (to the northwest) and Lipan (to the southwest) and Buckner (to the southeast).

 The Brazos River runs through the middle of town.
 The farm to market road (FM) that passes through Dennis is 1189.